Print

 Instructions

-3. Put the almonds in a blender and pour in 2 to 4 cups of water (chlorine-free is best for making yogurt).
+2. Put the almonds in a blender and pour in 2 to 4 cups of water.
+Pulse until the almonds form a coarse meal.

-7. Store the milk in the fridge and use it within 3 days.
-The ground almonds will last for 1 week in the fridge.
-See notes for long-term storage options.
+4. Store the milk in the fridge and use it within 3 days.
+The raw almond meal will last for 1 week in the fridge.
+See the section above for long-term storage options for almond milk and almond meal.

 Notes